cis-ds/course-site/content/talk/geospatial-viz-static-maps/index.markdown

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Define spatial data frames, identify components of geospatial visualizations, and implement maps using ggplot2 and Leaflet."
+summary: "Identify components of geospatial visualizations, define spatial data frames, and implement raster and vector maps using ggplot2."

 # Location of event.
 location: "Room 247, Saieh Hall for Economics, Chicago, IL"